Cha-K28/First-Milestone-Project/README.md

 Other issues i noticed following deployment and testing was that some browsers did not support certain  element attributes. i worked around this using
  CSS prefixs for the browsers.

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:

-Different values for environment variables (Heroku Config Vars)?
-Different configuration files?
-Separate git branch?
-In addition, if it is not obvious, you should also describe how to run your code locally.

                                 ----------------------------------------------------------------------